 Start early with a barefoot walk.
 Down near the InterContinental stretch, the sand's soft, the crowd's mellow.
 You'll pass sleepy joggers, couples holding iced coffees, maybe someone doing yoga with a Bluetooth speaker that cuts in and out.

-Suppose you're at a high-end resort or any beachfront hotel.
-In that case, you will probably be sitting in a sea-view restaurant, having your breakfast, and watching the sky glow.
-It's a good way to start your day.
+Suppose you're at a high-end resort, or any beachfront hotel.
+In that case, you will probably be sitting in a sea-view restaurant, having your breakfast and watching the sky glowing, it's a good way to start your day.

 By midday, it livens up.
 The Sailing Club is where the tempo changes.
 Not just a bar, it's the scene.
 Smooth loungers, cold drinks, and curated playlists.
 That sweet spot between chill and "yeah, I'm definitely on vacation."